gerac83/BMVC2024/authors/submit-your-paper.md

 ---
 layout: default
-title: How to Submit Your Paper
+title: Submit Your Paper
 permalink: /authors/submit-your-paper/
 ---

-## Author Guidelines
+## How to NOT get your paper rejected

-We invite authors to familiarise themselves with the Author Guidelines before submitting a paper to BMVC. **PCs will reject a paper if the paper and authors do not adhere to these guidelines.**
+We invite authors to familiarise with the [Author & Submission Policy]({{site.baseurl}}{% link authors/submission-policy.md %}) before submitting a paper to BMVC. **PCs will reject a paper if the paper and authors do not adhere to these.**
 <!-- Below, you can find a summary of the main points of this policy. -->

-**Author Guidelines will be available from April 1st, 2024.**

 ---